zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/White-Paper.rst

 Scalability
 ~~~~~~~~~~~

-One common concern about Ethereum is the issue of scalability.
+One common concern about Expanse is the issue of scalability.
 Like
-Bitcoin, Ethereum suffers from the flaw that every transaction needs to
+Bitcoin, Expanse suffers from the flaw that every transaction needs to
 be processed by every node in the network.
 With Bitcoin, the size of the
 current blockchain rests at about 15 GB, growing by about 1 MB per hour.
 If the Bitcoin network were to process Visa's 2000 transactions per
 second, it would grow by 1 MB per three seconds (1 GB per hour, 8 TB per
 year).
-Ethereum is likely to suffer a similar growth pattern, worsened
+Expanse is likely to suffer a similar growth pattern, worsened
-by the fact that there will be many applications on top of the Ethereum
+by the fact that there will be many applications on top of the Expanse
 blockchain instead of just a currency as is the case with Bitcoin, but
-ameliorated by the fact that Ethereum full nodes need to store just the
+ameliorated by the fact that Expanse full nodes need to store just the
 state instead of the entire blockchain history.

 The problem with such a large blockchain size is centralization risk.
 If